Geoff: The Generic Optimization Framework & Frontend for Particle Accelerator Controls: Software description

 Geoff represents optimization problems as Python classes.
 They inherit from one or more of the standard interfaces, depending on whether they support single-objective numerical optimization (represented by the abstract base class \texttt{SingleOptimizable}), \ac{RL} (represented by \texttt{Env}), or both.

-\lstinputlisting[linerange=8-8]{geoff_sample_code.py}
+\lstinputlisting[linerange=10-10]{geoff_sample_code.py}

 All classes contain a class-scope dictionary called \texttt{metadata}.
-It contains standardized information that a host application can use to infer how to interact with the plugin.
+It contains information that a host application can use to infer how to interact with the plugin.
+Some dictionary keys are standardized by Gymnasium and some by Geoff.
+Geoff's developer documentation describes all standard keys.
+Laboratories are also encouraged to standardize their own, appropriately prefixed keys.
+All keys are considered optional and have reasonable default values.

-\lstinputlisting[linerange=9-10]{geoff_sample_code.py}
+\lstinputlisting[linerange=11-16]{geoff_sample_code.py}

 Here, the list behind \texttt{render\_modes} specifies the ways in which the plugin state can be visualized.
-The mode \texttt{"human"} refers to an interactive visualization, typically initiated without a host application.
-We use Matplotlib to visualize progress, but other libraries can be used.
+Gymnasium defines the mode \texttt{"human"} for interactive visualization, typically initiated without a host application.
+We implement this via Matplotlib, but other libraries can be used.
+The other keys are laboratory-specific: \texttt{"cern.machine"} marks the relevant accelerator in the CERN complex.
+CERN's host application filters the optimization problems presented to the user based on this value.
+If \texttt{"cern.japc"} is set, CERN's host application handles user authentication for the plugin and passes the configured \texttt{PyJapc} object to its \texttt{\_\_init\_\_} method.